henrietta-k/adapt-learning-wiki/Core-modules.md

 ### <a name="notify"></a>Notify

-Adapt has an internal notifications system and can trigger three types of notifications:
+Adapt has an internal notifications system and can trigger four types of notifications:

 * Popup - Used for when you need to popup some additional information.
 Similar to the feedback plugin Tutor.
 * Alert - Used to get the users attention.
 Has a confirm button that needs clicking before progressing further in the course.
 The confirm button triggers a callback event.
 * Prompt - Used for when the learner needs to make a choice.
 The prompts can have unlimited button options but we suggest three is the maximum.
 Each prompt button triggers a callback event.
+* Push - Used to push an unobtrusive message to the learner.
+Similar to Mac OS growl.

 How to activate a popup:
 ```